dsccommunity/NetworkingDsc/README.md

 * **IPAddress**: Specifies the IP Address that should be mapped to the host name.
 * **Ensure**: Specifies if the hosts file entry should be created or deleted. { Present | Absent }.

+### xNetAdapterBinding
+* **InterfaceAlias**: Specifies the alias of a network interface.
+Mandatory.
+* **ComponentId**: Specifies the underlying name of the transport or filter in the following form - ms_xxxx, such as ms_tcpip.
+Mandatory.
+* **EnsureEnabled**: Specifies if the component ID for the Interface should be Enabled or Disabled.
+Optional.
+Defaults to Enabled. { Enabled | Disabled }.

 ## Functions

 ### Get-xNetworkAdapterName